 Dogs with DNA profiles from the voluntary DNA Profile Program or from the Parent Breed Club DNA Program have already met this requirement.
 Dogs sampled during kennel inspections for the Compliance Audit Program are not DNA Profiled — DNA Profiles are not issued, and DNA Profile Numbers are not added to the registration record.
 Therefore, the dogs do not meet the requirement for Frequently Used Sires until a DNA sample is submitted via the DNA Profile Program.

 What breeders/owners need to do if they own a sire that is subject to the requirement

-Breeders/owners fulfill the requirement when the DNA test kit arrives at DNA Operations in Raleigh and is logged into the Database, even though an additional six to eight weeks are required to obtain the actual DNA profile.
+Breeders/owners fulfill the requirement once the sample is received and logged in by the lab in Lincoln NE (the new Barcoded DNA test Kit) or received at DNA Operations in Raleigh and is logged into the Database, even though an additional four to six weeks are required to obtain the actual DNA profile.
+All DNA testing must be performed through AKC’s DNA program.
 The parentage verification policies of all current DNA programs will be applied to the Frequently Used Sires Program, as will the discipline policies of the Compliance Audit Program.

 - Obtain a DNA test kit.